crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/penetration-testing-technologies/penetration-testing-technologies-quiz.md

 **5. According to the section's comparison, what is the fundamental difference in how Nmap and OpenVAS approach authenticated scanning?
 (Choose one answer)**\
 a) Only Nmap is capable of performing any form of authenticated scan\
 b) OpenVAS uses its core engine for authenticated checks, while Nmap relies on a separate scripting system\
-c) **Authenticated scanning is a core, integrated feature of OpenVAS, while in Nmap it is a limited capability provided by its Nmap Scripting Engine (NSE)**\
+c) **Authenticated scanning is a core, integrated feature of OpenVAS, while in Nmap it is a limited capability powered by its Nmap Scripting Engine (NSE)**\
 d) Nmap's authenticated scans are more comprehensive and are used for compliance auditing